From the desk of the Devil’s Advocate…

 Sounds pretty good, right?
 Well, here’s the bad news about Capital One, in no particular order…

-- They have a reputation for terrible customer service and have been ranked #1 in consumer card complaints.
+- They have a reputation for terrible customer service and have been ranked #1 in consumer card complaints by the WSJ.

 - They insist on pulling credit reports from all three credit bureaus just to open a single credit card.
 Every other major bank only pulls from one bureau as a matter of routine.